MicrosoftDocs/learn/learn-pr/azure/create-dashboards-adx/includes/4-exercise-create-dashboard-from-query.md

-In this unit, you'll create a dashboard from a query.
+You've connected to resources containing meterological data.
+In this unit, you'll create a dashboard from a query to visualize insights in this data.

 ## Pin query to dashboard